external-secrets/external-secrets/README.md

 ## Security

 Please report vulnerabilities by email to contact@external-secrets.io.
-Also see our [security policy](SECURITY.md) for details.
+Also see our [SECURITY.md file](SECURITY.md) for details.

 ## Adopters